MatveevDaniil/RPatternJoin/cran-comments.md

 ## Submission Summary

 This is the second submission of the `RPatternJoin-1.0.0` package to CRAN.
-In this submission, I addressed the concerns of the reviewer about the previous attempt.
+In this submission, I addressed the concerns of the reviewer about the previous attempt (see 'Answers on review comments' section).
+I also rerun all previous checks (see 'Test Info' section).

 The package provides tools for string similarity joins for Hamming and Levenshtein distances.